fabiomarreco/BlogSource/todo/2018-02-08-specificationpattern-with-entityframework.md

 Datasets on the entity framework implement `IQueryable<T>`, meaning it has methods that take an expression tree (such as `IQueryable<T>.Where(Expression<Func<T, bool>>)`) and is able handle those expression in a way other than executing immediately in-memory.
 On Entity Framework´s case, it can translate the expression tree into a SQL Query to be used against the database.

-So, our objective will be to translate an `Specification` class into a SQL Query, while restraining ourselves to SOLID principles, and most importantly, not corrupting the domain model.
+So, our objective in this article will be to translate an `Specification` class into a SQL Query, while restraining ourselves to SOLID principles, and most importantly, not corrupting the domain model.

 Remembering the [previous post](2018-01-01-generic-visitor-pattern-in-c), whe have created a generic `Visitor`, that could to traverse a specification: